 - Dairy/ Calcium: Look for low fat dairy products, as well as tinned fish such as tuna, sardines, or salmon to get dietary calcium.
 Low fat yoghurt, low fat milk, and cheese are food sources of calcium.
 For the lactose-intolerant or vegans, functional foods such as fortified cereals and juices can help fill calcium and vitamin D gaps.

-- Omega-3-rich foods: Most people aren’t getting enough Omega-3 fatty acids in their diet.
+- Omega-3-rich foods: Most people aren’t getting enough omega-3 fatty acids in their diet.
 You find these heart-healthy fats in cold-water fish such as salmon, tuna, halibut, herring, and mackerel.
-You can also find Omega-3 fatty acids in walnuts and flaxseed.
-Also look for functional foods enriched with Omega-3 fatty acids, such as eggs, margarine spreads, dairy, soy products, and some breads, cereal, and pasta.
+You can also find omega-3 fatty acids in walnuts and flaxseed.
+Also look for functional foods enriched with omega-3 fatty acids, such as eggs, margarine spreads, dairy, soy products, and some breads, cereal, and pasta.

 - Plant sterol and stanol-enriched foods: Plant sterols and stanols that help lower cholesterol occur naturally in foods in tiny amounts.
 You can get some plant sterols from produce, nuts, seeds, and legumes.
 The British Heart Foundation points out that some studies suggest that consuming 2g of plant sterols daily can reduce cholesterol levels.
 This will vary depending on the individual, however.
-If you have been diagnosed with high cholesterol, look for stanol and sterol-enriched functional foods such as some margarine spreads, some yoghurt or low-fat milk, some fruit juices, and some cereal.
+If you have been diagnosed with high cholesterol, look for stanol and sterol-enriched functional foods such as some spreads, some yoghurt or low-fat milk, some fruit juices, and some cereal.
 Always read the labels to make sure the food is not also high in fat and sugar.